- Not AKC Recognized

 It is most common for a Chihuahua to be bred with a Miniature Dachshund but a Standard Dachshund may also parent.

-Due to the fact that they are not purebreds, Chiweenies are not allowed to be AKC members.
+Due to the fact that they are not purebreds, Chiweenies as a breed are not in the American Kennel Club.
 They have found recognition of their own though through the American Canine Hybrid Club, the Designer Dogs Kennel Club, the Dog Registry of America, Inc., the Designer Breed Registry, and the International Designer Canine Registry.

 Hound dogs by design, they love to follow their noses and were originally bred to hunt small prey such as rabbits.
 Through the years they became a very popular companion dog.